Dash Cam Buyers Guide

 Insist on a minimum of 1080P Full HD, anything lower and you are compromising clarity and ability to recognise number plates easily.
 Higher resolution is especially important when trying to recognise a number plate.
 Poor quality, cheap Dash Cams show pixelated or blurry number plates (even at 1080P).
 What good is a Dash Cam if you can’t read number plates!
 However, the 1080P resolution is quickly becoming superseded by 1296P Extreme HD and 1440P ULTRA HD which record much sharper/clearer images.
 Vicovation’s Dash Cam range offer each of these higher resolutions.

-The Lukas Dual Dash Cams we stock record in 1080P Full HD in both the front and rear cameras.
+The DOD RC500S-2CH dual channel we stock records in 1080P FULL HD in both the front and rear cameras.